About Southern Iceland in Winter

-Come to Iceland during winter time; explore the most popular sights while chasing the spectacular Northern Lights or Aurora Borealis.
+Come to Iceland during winter time to explore its most popular sights while chasing the spectacular Northern Lights.

 This fly drive in Iceland includes the most popular sights: Thingvellir National Park, Gullfoss waterfall, Geysir geothermal field, the south coast, Skaftafell National Park, Jökulsárlón Glacier Lagoon and the Blue Lagoon.
 Relax in quiet, comfortable countryside hotels and enjoy sparkling cultural activity and nightlife in Reykjavik.

 On a clear night, you may be lucky enough to see the Northern Lights swirling and dancing across the sky in dramatic shapes and colours.

 We can arrange flights from the UK, if required.

 Your memorable Iceland adventure begins when you arrive at Keflavik Airport.
 Once you pick up your rental vehicle, you’ll head directly for Reykjavik and your exciting first night in this "Land of Fire and Ice.”

 Suggestion: If your flight arrives early enough, we recommend that you stop off at Iceland’s world-famous Blue Lagoon.
 Be sure to pack your swimsuit, so you can take a relaxing dip in the Lagoon’s warm geothermal waters, before heading to your hotel.

 Overnight stay in Reykjavik.